Prof. Gordon Maxwell

 Mr Ross Vermeer

 Ross Vermeer hails from Iowa in the USA, where he obtained a BA in English at a liberal arts college.
 Soon thereafter he came to Hong Kong to teach English at Chinese University.
 He joined the OUHK as an Assistant Editor in 1992, and has thoroughly enjoyed seeing the University grow over the years.
-He obtained an MA with distinction in Open and Distance Education from the Open University of the UK, and is now a Senior Instructional Designer in the OUHK's Educational Technology and Publishing Unit.
+He obtained an MA with distinction in Open and Distance Education from the Open University of the UK, and is now a Senior Instructional Designer in the OUHK's Educational Technology and Development Unit.